dper/pumptweet/README.md

 Running the script
 ==================

 To run the script, just call it.
 If you're missing any dependencies (like the ones documented above), you'll find out about it here.
+If you installed pumptweet from source, run it as follows.

-    (pumptweet) $ ./pt.py
+    (pumptweet)$ ./pt.py

+If you installed it using `pip`, run it as follows.

+    (pumptweet)$ ./bin/pt.py

-If everything is working correctly, output should look like the following.
+If everything is working, you should see something like the following.
 In this example, there's one new note and therefore one new tweet which is posted to Twitter.

     Reading the config file...
     Logging into the pump.io server...